denisabatrinu/research-project/README.md

 - This research project seeks to understand the effect of heat stress on zebrafish embryos; see below for more information.

-## 🎯 Objectives
--  Analyse one dataset contained within this repository (elegans_offspring.xlsx - used)
--  Use Markdown to write a formal lab report: hand the output in separately through Blackboard
--  Include all required scripts and Rmd files needed to fully reproduce your report here

-## :round_pushpin:  Software specifications
-This project was completed using R version 4.3.3 and RSTudio Desktop.
-Packages needed:
--  tidyverse **→** includes a range of essential packages (such as: ggplot2, dplyr, tidyr etc.)
--  readxl **→** reads the xlsx data file
--  performance **→** provides a collection of tools for visualizing models
--  ggpubr **→** facilitates ggplot2
--  GGally **→** reduces the complexity of combining geometric objects with transformed data